Undergraduate Catalog 2024-2025

 Website: http://www.wku.edu/wkuhpa

-A Physician Assistant (PA) is a healthcare provider that has earned a Master’s Degree from an accredited PA school (typically earned in 27 months) and passes a national licensure exam (PANCE).
+A Physician Assistant (PA) is a healthcare provider that has earned a Master’s Degree from an accredited PA school and passes a national licensure exam (PANCE).
 They must practice under the supervision of a licensed physician.
 It is a relatively new health profession, which has grown tremendously over the last 20 years.
-There are currently 209 accredited PA Programs in the US (but only 3 in KY, University of Kentucky, University of the Cumberlands, and Sullivan University).
-The successful candidate will have earned a bachelor’s degree prior to matriculation, completed the pre-requisite coursework, take the Graduate Record Exam (GRE) as well as complete extensive shadowing and healthcare work experience (1000 hours, 500 at time of application).
-Due to the extensive health care experience required, students are encouraged to begin no later than the beginning of the junior year.
-The following pre-requisites are based on those at the University of Kentucky.
-The student should carefully examine the requirements at other schools to which they plan to apply.
+The successful candidate will have earned a bachelor’s degree prior to matriculation, completed the pre-requisite coursework, taken the Graduate Record Exam (where necessary), as well as completed extensive shadowing and healthcare work experience (minimum of 1000 hours, oftentimes more in order to be competitive).
+Due to the extensive health care experience required, students are encouraged to begin as soon as possible.

 ENG 100Introduction to College Writing3